kspiliopoulos/NENN_Shallow/README.md

 ![plot_cnn_cifar10_h3000_e1000](https://user-images.githubusercontent.com/106413949/172856057-dd0087bb-1d3a-4629-9b99-bd5ff1769185.png)

 ***These numerical studies were done without further parameter tuning.
 Further parameter tuning will improve the accuracy more.
-However, the point here is that $\gamma->1$ is a theoretically informed optimal choice (when paired with the correct learning rate choice) that allows the user to immediately achieve great accuracy without the need of further parameter tuning!!***
+However, the point here is that*** $\gamma \rightarrow 1$ ***is a theoretically informed optimal choice (when paired with the correct learning rate choice) that allows the user to immediately achieve great accuracy without the need of further parameter tuning!!***